-Business strategy targets In the field of photovoltaics, the Polenergia Group intends to advance the projects currently under development with auction support, while also expanding its efforts to develop new generation capacity.
-Polenergia assumes: +27 MW capacity in operation for the construction of RTB projects, +54 capacity in operation for the construction of projects in the early development phase, + 190 MW in further development phases of new projects.
+ESG matter in the ESRS Business strategy targets CLIMATE CHANGE Climate change adaptation Climate change mitigation Energy In the field of photovoltaics, the Polenergia Group intends to advance the projects currently under development with auction support, while also expanding its efforts to develop new generation capacity.
+Polenergia assumes: +27 MW capacity in operation for the construction of RTB projects, +54 MW capacity in operation for the construction of projects in the early development phase, + 190 MW in further development phases of new projects.
 Offshore wind energy represents the future of the Polish energy system as it will enable decarbonizing the economy and the shift from conventional sources to RES.
 The Polenergia Group plans to further develop offshore wind power projects, maintaining its position as the leader of the Polish offshore wind energy market.
-Social responsibility: creating value for all stakeholders, e.g. shareholders, employees, customers, suppliers, local communities, which can be measured not only by financial indicators.
+BIODIVERSITY AND ECOSYSTEMS Direct impact drivers of biodiversity loss Social responsibility: creating value for all stakeholders, e.g. shareholders, employees, Impacts on the state of species customers, suppliers, local communities, which can be measured not only by financial indicators.
+Impacts on the extent and condition of ecosystems Impacts and dependencies on ecosystem services RESOURCE USE AND CIRCULAR ECONOMY Resources inflows, including resource use Onshore wind is the most competitive RES technology, with the lowest LCOE.
+Resource outflows related to products and services Polenergia assumes: + 186 MW of capacity in operation at the construction of auction projects, Waste +48 MW capacity in operation at the construction of projects at an advanced stage of development, + 300 MW of capacity in development at the start of development of new projects.